Have you suffered from ailments that leave your healthcare team scratching their heads?

 If you continue to experience jaw pain or any of the symptoms above, and your doctor or dentist has not been able to successfully relieve your pain, it might be time to try a different TMJ headache treatment.

 The providers at Vital Head and Spinal Care are two of only 256 experts worldwide who are certified in NUCCA, a highly specialized, evidence-based chiropractic treatment scientifically proven to relieve pain often associated with TMJ dysfunction.
 NUCCA is a gentle clinical specialty that restores vital connections between the brain and the body.
 Our targeted treatment activates the body’s ability to heal without the forceful twisting and popping sensations associated with traditional chiropractic manipulation.
+Even complex cases are co-managed with local dentists, physical therapists, and soft tissue specialists.

 To find out if NUCCA is the TMJ headache treatment you've been searching for, please contact Vital Head and Spinal Care today.